Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-web-app-on-azure.md

 ---
-title: Deploy a Spring Boot application to the cloud with Azure App Service
+title: Deploy a Spring Boot App on Kubernetes in Azure Kubernetes Service
-description: This tutorial will guide developers through the steps to deploy a Spring Boot Getting Started web app to the cloud using Azure App Service.
+description: This tutorial will walk you though the steps to deploy a Spring Boot application in a Kubernetes cluster on Microsoft Azure.
-services: app-service
+services: container-service
 documentationcenter: java
 author: rmcmurray
 manager: routlaw